Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time

-\item Measuring the coeval \ion{H}{1} and \ion{He}{2} effective optical depths on small scales ($\Delta z=0.01$ corresponding to $\simeq 2.5$\,Mpc at $z=3$) and comparing them to realistic mock spectra from a hydrodynamical simulation of the optically thin post-reionization IGM we disentangle fluctuations in the \ion{He}{2} fraction from those in the density field (Figs.~\ref{fig:tauh1he2} \& \ref{fig:tauh1he2med}).
-At $z\simeq 2.55$ the effective optical depths of both species are highly correlated, as expected for an optically thin IGM with a quasi-homogeneous UV radiation field \citep{mcquinn14}.
-Our observations confirm that UV background fluctuations are small at $z\simeq 2.55$.
+\item By measuring the coeval \ion{H}{1} and \ion{He}{2} effective optical depths on small scales ($\Delta z=0.01$ corresponding to $\simeq 2.5$\,Mpc at $z=3$) and by comparing them to realistic mock spectra from a hydrodynamical simulation of the optically thin post-reionization IGM, we disentangle fluctuations in the \ion{He}{2} fraction from those in the density field (Figs.~\ref{fig:tauh1he2} \& \ref{fig:tauh1he2med}).
+At $z\simeq 2.5$ the effective optical depths of both species are highly correlated, as expected for an optically thin IGM with a quasi-homogeneous UV radiation field \citep{mcquinn14}.
 At $z\simeq 2.8$ $\tau_\mathrm{eff,HeII}$ strongly varies at $\tau_\mathrm{eff,HI}<0.4$ corresponding to underdense regions in the IGM.
-The observed values $\tau_\mathrm{eff,HeII}\ga 4$ imply \ion{He}{2} fractions of $\ga 1$\% in $\sim 20$\% of these underdense regions, deviating from simple predictions of a fully reionized IGM where the \ion{He}{2} photoionization rate is independent of density.
-On average, \ion{He}{2} photoionization rate is anticorrelated with overdensity, suggesting that \ion{He}{2} reionization proceeded in an inside-out fashion around sources embedded in overdense regions.
-With our sample of 7 coeval \ion{H}{1} and \ion{He}{2} sightlines we have established this anticorrelation with high statistical significance (Fig.~\ref{fig:tauh1he2med}).
-At $z\simeq 3.3$ our limited sample of two sightlines with coeval \ion{H}{1} and \ion{He}{2} absorption hints at large sightline-to-sightline variance in the UV radiation field, with persisting coexisting phases of fully and partially ionized \ion{He}{2}.
+This may be explained by a \ion{He}{2} photoionization rate that is anticorrelated with density, perhaps indicating that \ion{He}{2} reionization proceeded in an inside-out fashion around sources embedded in overdense regions.
+Alternatively, these underdensities might be not yet be in photoionization equilibrium due to recent reionization.

 \end{enumerate}